-During the warm or cold weather, the main source of food for your backyard chickens should come from the layer feeds.
+During warm or cold weather, the primary food source for your backyard chickens should come from the layer feeds.
 This is readily available in crumble form or pellet.

-Calcium and proteins are the key nutrients that you should provide to your chickens but commercial feeds can also play a very significant role in this regard.
-For instance, these feeds have all the essential minerals and vitamins to ensure that your chickens stay healthy throughout.
+Calcium and proteins are the essential nutrients you should provide your chickens, but commercial feeds can also play a significant role.

-The best choice of food, however, should include cooked beans, leafy greens, non-sugary cereals and grains, corn, apples, berries, and vegetables as well as most other fruits.
+The best food choice, however, should include cooked beans, leafy greens, non-sugary cereals and grains, corn, apples, berries, vegetables, and most other fruits.

 Feeding Your Layers